nguse/opentofu-oci-immich/README.md

 ## Apply

-The instance does take a few minutes to configure itself on the first boot (cloud-init is used to bootstrap the instance).
+The instance does take a good 5 minutes to configure itself on the first boot (cloud-init is used to bootstrap the instance).

 ## Replace the instance